orkhanahmadov/orkhanahmadov.github.io/_posts/2024-03-19-testing-http-responses-with-custom-test-assertions.md

 }
 ```

-Here, just before we return the `$app`, we can register our custom macros that will be only available in test environment:
+Here, just before we return the `$app`, we can register our custom macros that will be only available in the test environment:

 ```php
 public function createApplication()